12 Effective Ayurveda Home Remedies for Cough & Cold

 1. A dry cough: The cough is usually in the throat as a tickle, which sets up the coughing.
 It may be due to the throat and upper respiratory tract becoming inflamed, it is not productive.
 After about 1 to 2 weeks, the dry, irritating cough becomes coughing.

-2. A chest cough: chest cough can either be due to mucus production occurring in response to infection or non-productive due to the infection causing the lung passages to swell.
+2. A chest cough: A chest cough can either be due to mucus production occurring in response to infection or non-productive due to the infection causing the lung passages to swell.

 What Are the Causes of a Cough?